A yellow terrace with chairs and flowers, overlooking mountains and water.

 Additionally, those born on Greek soil to at least one parent born in Greece automatically acquire Greek citizenship.

-Who is Eligible for Greek Citizenship by Descent?
+Who is Eligible for Greece Citizenship by Descent?

 You are eligible to obtain Greek citizenship by descent if:

-• You were born in Greece and at least one parent had been legally resident in Greece for at least five years.
+• You were born in Greece, and at least one parent had been legally resident in Greece for a minimum of five years.

 • You have a Greek father or mother.
-In the case that your parents are unmarried and only one has Greek nationality, then you will have to take a paternity test in the case of your father or present an affidavit of acknowledgment of your birth.
+If your parents are unmarried and only one holds Greek nationality, you must provide a paternity test (for the father) or an affidavit of acknowledgment of birth.

 • You were adopted by a Greek citizen.

-• You have a grandparent who was born in Greece or was naturalized as a citizen.
+• You have a grandparent who was born in Greece or was naturalized as a Greek citizen.

-• You were born outside of Greece and you can prove your Greek ancestry.
+• You were born outside Greece and can prove your Greek ancestry through the Records of a Municipality of the Hellenic Republic.

 You can also apply for Greek citizenship through your parents or grandparents, even if they aren’t Greek citizens themselves.
-If they have Greek ancestry, they will need to apply for Greek citizenship before you can.
-The key to citizenship by descent is proving your family’s connection to Greece.
+If they have Greek ancestry, they must apply for Greek citizenship before you can.
+The key to citizenship by descent is proving each generational link to Greece.

 If you’re applying through a grandparent or a more distant relative, any family members between you and that relative may need to obtain Greek citizenship first.
 So, if they haven’t done so yet, then you will need to gather ancestral records.